FAIRmat-NFDI/pynxtools/docs/tutorial/converting-data-to-nexus.md

 We use a Python tool to make converting our research data easier.
 This has a number of [readers](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/pynxtools/dataconverter/readers) that support multiple file formats.
 You can browse the separate folders to find the reader that might work for you.
 A generic reader is the [JSON Map Reader](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/pynxtools/dataconverter/readers/json_map).

-We will use the [XPS Reader](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/pynxtools/dataconverter/readers/xps) with Vamas (.vms) files as an example.
+We will use the [XPS Reader](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/pynxtools/dataconverter/readers/xps) with a [SpecsLabProdigy](https://www.specs-group.com/nc/specs/products/detail/prodigy/) file (.sle) as an example..

 #### Steps

-1. Download the example files from here:
+1. Download the example files from here: !!! **need to add link to files** !!!
 2. Install [pynxtools](https://github.com/FAIRmat-NFDI/pynxtools/tree/master?tab=readme-ov-file#installation)
 3. Verify you can run the ```dataconverter``` in a terminal window.
 Open a terminal with the Python environment where you installed ```pynxtools```.
 Then type the following:
 ```console